 To get to Mount Scopus, either take the tram to Giv’at Hatahmoshet then take Bus 34 to the Hebrew University, or if you’re at Central Station, Bus 68 goes there, too.

-I stayed in an AirBnB private room in West Jerusalem close to He Haluts Station.
+In Jerusalem, I stayed in an AirBnB private room close to He Haluts Station.
 I highly recommend staying close to the Light Railway.
 You may find more quiet the more Western you go, whereas from Central Station East you’ll be right in the shopping and business district with a lot of dining options, too.
-With the Light Rail going at least every ten minutes even late in teh evening, it’s really easy to get around.
+With the Light Rail going at least every ten minutes even late in the evening, it’s really easy to get around.
 The well-known Abraham Hostel, for example, is very centrally located by the Ha Davidtka Stop.
 Since I was travelling on my own on a budget of 500 EURO (for the entire week), hotels were out of the question this time.

 Jerusalem has lots and lots of eating places.
 The Old City ones are touristy, as you would expect!
 As I travelled by myself on a budget I skipped the fancier places this time and stuck to simple cafe-style places.

 Abu Shukri (no website), conveniently very close to Via Dolorosa on Beit HaBad Street.
 It also has a large sign and crowds, so it’s hard to miss.
 It’s very basic, visited by locals and tour groups alike, the food (hummus and falafel and not much else) was okay and very reasonably priced for about 30 NIS with a soft drink.
 Usually closes before 16.00